github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists.md

 - To help you track your team's work on an issue, the progress of an issue's task list appears in various places on {% data variables.product.product_name %}, such as a repository's list of issues.
 - If a task references another issue and someone closes that issue, the task's checkbox will automatically be marked as complete.
 - If a task requires further tracking or discussion, you can convert the task to an issue by hovering over the task and clicking {% octicon "issue-opened" aria-label="The issue opened icon" %} in the upper-right corner of the task.
 To add more details before creating the issue, you can use keyboard shortcuts to open the new issue form.
-For more information, see "[Keyboard shortcuts](/get-started/using-github/keyboard-shortcuts#issues-and-pull-requests)."
+For more information, see "[AUTOTITLE](/get-started/using-github/keyboard-shortcuts#issues-and-pull-requests)."
 - Any issues referenced in the task list will specify that they are tracked in the referencing issue.

 ![Rendered task list](/assets/images/help/writing/task-list-rendered.png)